 Habitat loss is ranked as a medium- to high-level threat across much of the Great Bustard's Asian range.
 Conversion of steppe into croplands represents one type of habitat loss.
-While Great Bustards often continue to use agricultural lands, they present a significant set of negative impacts, detailed above.
+While Great Bustards often continue to use agricultural lands, they present a significant set of negative impacts, detailed in 5.2.1.

 Other land use conversions represent a complete loss of habitat to Great Bustards.
 In China, loss of wetlands is considered a high-impact threat.
 For example, Poyang Lake, which was previously an important wintering habitat for Great Bustards, has exhibited increased episodes of shrinking and drying due to a drought and the construction of a dam.
 Conversion of cereal fields to higher-value fruit orchards have occurred over multiple decades in the historic wintering range of the Great Bustard in China.
-Most recently, corn and wheatfields previously used for overwintering by Great Bustards in Weinan, Shaanxi province have been converted to orchards for high-value fruit (G. Liu).
+Most recently, corn and wheatfields previously used for overwintering by Great Bustards in Weinan, Shaanxi Province, have been converted to orchards for high-value fruit (G. Liu).
 Similarly, wet grasslands in Weinan, Shaanxi and Cangzhou, Hebei, have been transformed into fish and lotus root ponds.

 In the Republic of Korea, the Civilian Control Zone is being opened to a wider variety of economic and tourist activities.
-The conversion of rice fields to covered fields and greenhouses removes habitat in northern parts of the country where the Great Bustard previously overwintered.
-Transportation infrastructure is rapidly developing across Asia as a result of the Belt and Road Initiative.
-Expansion of transportation networks necessarily constitutes loss of habitat for Great Bustards, which are sensitive to vehicle disturbance (Lane et al. 2001; Malo et al. 2017; Torres et al. 2011) and exploited by poaching facilitated by improved road networks (Berezovikov 1986; Kel'berg & Smirnov 1988).
+The conversion of rice fields to covered fields and greenhouses removes habitat in northern parts of the country, where the Great Bustard previously overwintered.
+Transportation infrastructure is rapidly developing across Asia as a result of China's Belt and Road Initiative.
+Expansion of transportation networks necessarily constitutes loss of habitat for Great Bustards, which are sensitive to vehicle disturbance (Lane et al. 2001; Malo et al. 2017; Torres et al. 2011), and which can be more easily exploited by poachers using improved road networks (Berezovikov 1986; Kel'berg & Smirnov 1988).

 Construction of energy infrastructure also leads to habitat loss.
 Oil extraction eliminated breeding grounds for Great Bustards in the Songnen Plain of northeastern China (Liu 1997).
-In Central Europe, the establishment of a wind farm resulted in the complete displacement of a Great Bustard lek (Raab et al. 2013).
+In Central Europe, the establishment of a windfarm resulted in the complete displacement of a Great Bustard lek (Raab et al. 2013).
 Pressure to establish wind farms in the typically open habitats preferred by Great Bustards has increased in Asia in recent years.
-High-voltage transmission lines for a wind farm in Inner Mongolia, China, have impacted populations of Great Bustard.
+High-voltage transmission lines for a windfarm in Inner Mongolia have impacted populations of Great Bustard.
 Several such installations pose threats to Great Bustards overwintering in Cangzhou, Hebei, where the total installed capacity is 333,000 kWh and power generation is 403 million kWh.
-There is discussion of a wind farm near an important wintering site in Changyuan, Henan Province of the People's Republic of China, and at major wintering sites for O. t. tarda in Uzbekistan.
+There is discussion of a windfarm near an important wintering site in Changyuan, Henan Province, China, and at major wintering sites for O. t. tarda in Uzbekistan.